-You can get help and information from Medicaid .
+You can get help and information from Texas Medicaid Health and Human Services Commission (Medicaid).

-For more information and help in handling a problem, you can also contact Medicaid.
+For more information and help in handling a problem, you can also contact Texas Medicaid Health and Human Services Commission (Medicaid).

-If you have Medicare and Medicaid, some of your plan services may also be covered by your State Medicaid program.
-Therefore, if you believe that we improperly denied you a service or payment for a service, you may also have the right to ask your State Medicaid program to pay for the service.
+If you have Medicare and Medicaid, some of your plan services may also be covered by your State Texas Medicaid Health and Human Services Commission (Medicaid) program.
+Therefore, if you believe that we improperly denied you a service or payment for a service, you may also have the right to ask your State Texas Medicaid Health and Human Services Commission (Medicaid) program to pay for the service.
 You may also have appeals and grievances related to Medicaid-covered services.
-Please see your Medicaid Handbook for more information, or contact your State Medicaid agency at the contact information listed in Chapter 2, Section 6 of this booklet.
+Please see your Medicaid Handbook for more information, or contact your State Texas Medicaid Health and Human Services Commission (Medicaid, information listed in Chapter 2, Section 6 of this booklet.